ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ### Optional Step) Idiomatic Go development

 Containerizing to Go API is optional, so you can work with the API in an idiomatic fashion.
 This also means you can opt-out of live reloading.
-To configure the API, use command line flags or exported environment variables.
+When running the API normally use command line flags or exported environment variables.
+TLS encryption for the database is enabled by default and should be disabled in development.

 ```bash
 export API_DB_DISABLE_TLS=true